calpet/KinoroomProject/README.md

 Now you can make a request to `http://{your_ip}:{port}/api/v1/{service_name}/{endpoint}` to see the application in action!

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Pull requests are not welcome.
+This project is finished.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)